Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

 Explain the following to students:

-- In this activity you will continue your role as a security analyst at Wonka Corp.
+- In this activity you will continue your role as a security analyst at Candy Corp.

-- Thanks to your great work, the authorities have been able to charge Slugworth.
+- Thanks to your great work, the authorities have been able to charge Sugar Corp.

-- The prosecutor of the case has subpoenaed you for a list of additional data to help build their case against Slugworth.
+- The prosecutor of the case has subpoenaed you for a list of additional data to help build their case against Sugar Corp.

 - You are tasked with gathering additional information specified in the subpoena.